zachprogramming1684/zachprogramming1684/README.md

 Here are some projects I have made so far that showcase my skills and problem-solving abilities:

 1. Mock Banking Application
-   - This is a simple, Mock Banking App that lets users open accounts, deposit money, withdraw money, and more.
+   - This is a simple, GUI Mock Banking App that lets users open accounts, deposit money, withdraw money, and more.
 This program saves data directly to the machine using CSV files.
-   - Written in Java.
+   - Written in Java with Swing GUI elements.
    - Key Features:
       - Open an account.
       - Delete an account.